learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

 and hammers are made?

 No. It may be _valuable_ to know what type of wood we're using.
 It may be _interesting_ to understand how nails are made.
-However, these facts won't stop us from successfully building a birdhouse.
+However, not having these facts won't stop us from successfully building a birdhouse.
 In fact, we likely won't fully appreciate the materials, the wood and nails we're using until we've gone through the experience of _building the birdhouse first_.

 We call this approach "starting in the middle."
-We neither work bottom-up (explaining wood and nail manufacture as a first step) nor top-down (here's a bird house, take it apart and distill each concept until you reach an atomic idea).
+We neither work bottom-up (explaining wood and nail manufacture as a first step) nor top-down (here's a bird house, taking it apart and explaining each concept one by one).
 Instead we work from the middle: provide a relatable context, try it, try it again, break it down (a bit) and then explain how it integrates to the next idea.
 Let's imagine how this relates to birdhouses.